 Motivation is one of the key factors when learning a language.
 Being motivated might not mean that you learn more efficiently (more Chinese per hour studied), but it definitely means that you spend more time, hence also learning more Chinese.

-The purpose of Hacking Chinese Challenges is to provide a framework were you can set your own goals and challenge yourself (and others, if you want).
+The purpose of Hacking Chinese Challenges is to provide a framework where you can set your own goals and challenge yourself (and others, if you want).
 Cycling through different challenges adds variation and increases output, enabling you to learn more!

 Building language skills through daily practice and friendly competition